mapineda/csharp-concepts/README.md

 ### Creating Objects Ex:

-We start with the type of the class, give it an identifier and a new operator along with the name of the class to initialize an insatance of that class.
+We start with the type of the class, give it an identifier and a new operator along with the name of the class to initialize an instance of that class.

 ```
 Report report = new Report();
 ```

 A shorter way to write this code is to use *var* , to save us from typing the full name of the class.

 ```
 var report = new Report();